Calcein

-Calcein, also known as fluorexon, fluorescein complex, is a fluorescent dye with excitation and emission wavelengths of 495/515 nm, respectively, and has the appearance of orange crystals.
-Calcein self-quenches at concentrations above 70mM and is commonly used as an indicator of lipid vesicle leakage.
-It is also used traditionally as a complexometric indicator for titration of calcium ions with EDTA, and for fluorometric determination of calcium.
+Calcein, also known as fluorexon, fluorescein complex, is a fluorescent dye with excitation and emission wavelengths of 495 and 515 nm, respectively, and has the appearance of orange crystals.
+Calcein self-quenches at concentrations above 70 mM and is commonly used as an indicator of lipid vesicle leakage.
+It has also been traditionally used as a complexometric indicator for titration of calcium ions with EDTA, and for fluorometric determination of calcium.